 Don’t miss: Relaxing in the steamy outdoor Scandinavian baths of Scandinave Spa, where you can watch skiers swooshing down the slopes as you soak.

 Distance from Toronto: Around two hours

-Barrie is where you’ll find Horseshoe Valley, a ski resort offering 29 ski and snowboard runs as well as 45 kilometres of Nordic trails for cross country skiing.
+Barrie is where you’ll find Horseshoe Valley, a ski resort offering 28 ski and snowboard runs as well as 32 kilometres of groomed trails for cross country skiing and snowshoeing.
 There’s also a terrain park here for freestylers.
 In addition to skiing and snowboarding, Horseshoe Valley offers a whole host of other wither activities, including snowshoeing, snow tubing, fat biking and skating.
 On-site accommodation is available and there’s also an indoor pool (day pass available if you’re only visiting for the day), a spa and several restaurants.

 Distance from Toronto: 45 minutes to one hour

 Another resort fairly close to Toronto is Snow Valley.
 It’s a smaller resort than some, but tends to be less crowded.
 They’ve got 19 runs in total for skiers and snowboarders, as well as a terrain park.
 There are also 14 kilometres of marked trails for snowshoeing and 14 snow tubing runs.
 There’s no on-site accommodation here, but Barrie is only five minutes away so if you want to stay, there are many hotel options nearby.

 Don’t miss: Racing down one of the 14 snow tubing runs for a fun winter rush that doesn’t involve strapping on a pair of skis.